kerneltrick/rapid-ohia-death/README.md

 ![3D Rod Spread Vizualization](/github/RODflyover2.gif)

-The designers of this codebase are not graphic artists, we are software developers, so we wanted to build a tool other software developers to investigate the visualization of ROD spread patterns.
+The designers of this codebase are not graphic artists, we are software developers, so we wanted to build a tool to allow other software developers to investigate the visualization of ROD spread patterns.
 This codebase is built on tools provided by the [PyPl bpy library](https://pypi.org/project/bpy/).
 Bpy is a set of tools that lets us control blender's rendering background programmitcally via [Python3](https://pypi.org/project/bpy/).

 <br>